up

 Central Duplicating, Imaging, Archiving, & Mail Services

-This is an Internal Service fund program that provides timely and efficient document management to County Government through high-speed digital printing services, graphic design, electronic publishing, high-speed color digital printing, full-service bindery, large format and banner printing, digital imaging, and electronic and physical archiving of County records.
+This is an Internal Service fund program that provides timely and efficient document management to County government through high-speed digital printing services, graphic design, electronic publishing, high-speed color digital printing, full-service bindery, large format and banner printing, digital imaging, and electronic and physical archiving of County records.
 The program administers...

 Read More